-Public Notice - Bécancour Port Terminal Expansion Project - B6 Wharf
+Public notice - Bécancour Port Terminal Expansion Project - B6 Wharf

 News provided byImpact Assessment Agency of Canada

-Société du parc industriel et portuaire de Bécancour is proposing to expand the existing marine terminal by constructing a new wharf (B6) in Bécancour, Quebec.
-As proposed, the new wharf would be approximately 390 meters long and have one berth designed to handle ships larger than 25 000 deadweight tonnage (DWT).
-The project would also include dredging activities and the construction of a storage area.
+For more information about the Participant Funding Program, including eligibility criteria and the application form, please visit the project home page on the Registry website, reference number 90011, and click on "Participant Funding."
+You can also contact the Participant Funding Program by writing to [email protected] or by calling 1-866-582-1884.
+Details about the project can also be found on the project home page.

-Stay updated by following IAAC on X: @IAAC_AEIC, #Bécancour or sign-up for notifications on the Canadian Impact Assessment Registry.
+Stay updated on this project by following IAAC on X: @IAAC_AEIC #Bécancour or sign-up for notifications on the Canadian Impact Assessment Registry.

 SOURCE Impact Assessment Agency of Canada